seap-udea/MontuPython/README.md

 The new :

-Version 0.1:
+Version 0.0.*:

+- A proper identifying image of the project has been found.
 - The project is started!

 ------------

-This package has been designed and written by Jorge I. Zuluaga with the historical advise of Francisco Vivas (C) 2023
+This package has been designed and written by Jorge I. Zuluaga with the historical advise of egyptologist Francisco "Tito" Vivas (C) 2023